Dr Richard Madgwick

 2009 Joint Research Grant from the Prehistoric Society and the Cambrian Archaeological Association for Isotope analysis of faunal material from middens.

 2007 Arts and Humanities Research Council Doctoral award.

-- Elected to the Executive Committee of the International Council for Archaeozoology (2018, member since 2010)
+- Elected to the International Committee of the International Council for Archaeozoology (2018, member since 2010)